 As this is a part of the travel and tourism sector, it’s no surprise that travel booking engines are also competing in the SERPs for these keywords.

-Well done to Royal Caribbean who is ranking in position 1 for the highest competition keyword ‘cruise deals’.
+Well done to cruise ship industry giants Royal Caribbean, who is ranking in position 1 for the highest competition keyword ‘cruise deals’.

 They are ranking well for lots of these keywords with informative title tags and the correct pages ranking.

 Within the cruise line industry analysis, there are some key trends within our high competition and top opportunity keywords that could be excellent starting points for your keyword strategy in terms of pages to optimise for quick wins.

 Look for keywords containing: